Islanders vs. Flyers: Betting Trends, Odds, Advanced Stats

 - The Islanders have had an average of 6.0 total goals scored in their past 10 games, equal to the over/under of 6.

-- In the last 10 games, the Islanders have scored 0.1 fewer goals per game than their season average.
+- In their last 10 games, the Islanders are scoring 0.1 more goals per game than their season-long average.

-- The Islanders are ranked 16th in NHL action in goals against this season, having given up 55 total goals (3.2 per game).
+- The Islanders are ranked 16th in NHL action in goals against this season, having allowed 60 total goals (3.2 per game).

 Flyers Advanced Stats

-- The Flyers went 6-4-0 over its last 10 contests, including a 7-3-0 line versus the spread in that span.
+- Philadelphia owns a 7-3-0 line against the spread while finishing 6-4-0 straight up over its past 10 games.

-- Philadelphia has gone over the total in three of its last 10 outings.
+- In Philadelphia's past 10 contests, it has hit the over twice.

-- The Flyers and their opponents have combined to score an average of 6.4 goals over their last 10 games, 0.4 more than the 6 over/under in this matchup.
+- The Flyers and their opponents have combined to score an average of 6.3 goals in their last 10 games, 0.3 more than the 6 over/under in this matchup.

-- In the last 10 games, the Flyers and their opponents are averaging 0.6 fewer goals per game than their season game average of 8.6 goals.
+- Over the last 10 games, the Flyers and their opponents are averaging 0.2 fewer goals per game than their season game average of 8.1 goals.

-- The Flyers have scored the eighth-most goals (60 goals, 3.3 per game) in the league.
+- The Flyers have scored 63 goals this season (3.2 per game) to rank 11th in the NHL.

+- The Flyers have allowed 2.9 goals per game, 58 total, which ranks 13th among NHL teams.

 Watch the NHL on Max with the B/R Sports Add-On